khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 ## Seeking refuge and spitting lightly during prayer in order to repel temptation

 ʿUthmān ibn Abī al-ʿĀṣ \mabpwhim said to him \pbuh, “O Messenger of Allāh!
 The devil comes between me and my prayer and confuses me in my recitation!”
-So the Messenger of Allāh \pbuh said, “That is a devil called Khinzab, so when you sense his presence, seek refuge with Allāh from him, and spit lightly[^c19] on your left [three]{style="font-variant:small-caps;"} times.”
+So the Messenger of Allāh \pbuh said, “That is a devil called Khinzab, so when you sense his presence, seek refuge with Allāh from him, and spit lightly[^c19] on your left [three times]{style="font-variant:small-caps;"}.”
 He \mabpwhim said, “So when I did that, Allāh caused him to go away from me.”[^c20]